 Movema have produced a number of pieces of dance work performed in and around Bristol including ‘San Jiao’ featuring Chinese and urban arts at The O2 Academy as part of Makala Cheung’s Moon Festival, as well as The Fleece, SGS College and Bristol Museum.
 Other Movema performances including Flamenco, Brazilian Maxixe, Samba, Bollywood and Latin dance, have been presented at festivals and venues across the region including Trinity Bristol, Redland Theatre, Circomedia, Leftbank and Chapel Arts Centre, Bath.

-Each year we co-host the world renowned master dancer and choreographer Rosangela Silvestre and master drummer Alysson Bruno from Brazil, for an intensive in Symbology of Orixa and Silvestre Technique.
+For multiple years we’ve co-hosted the world renowned master dancer and choreographer Rosangela Silvestre and master drummer Alysson Bruno from Brazil, for an intensive in Symbology of Orixa and Silvestre Technique.

 As well as this, we regularly host other guest workshops including; African Artistic Movement with FoFoo Attisu, Maracatu and Samba de Coco with Marcela Rabelo and Afro Fusion with Nandi Bhebhe.